benhook1013/space-game/DESIGN.md

   and scoring.
 Hooks for resource mining, inventory, networking and save/load will slot in later milestones.
 - Flutter overlays handle menus and the HUD so UI stays outside the game loop.
+- A shared `GameText` widget standardises overlay text styling and listens for global text scale changes.
 - A `GameState` enum tracks **menu → playing → paused → game over** transitions.
 - `SpaceGame` exposes `ValueNotifier`s for score, minerals, health and high score so overlays can react without touching the game loop.